RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The Service SID associated with the deployment.
+- `service_sid` - (Mandatory) The service SID associated with the deployment.
 Changing this forces a new resource to be created
 - `environment_sid` - (Mandatory) The Environment SID associated with the deployment.
 Changing this forces a new resource to be created
 - `build_sid` - (Optional) The Build SID to be deployed to the environment.
 Changing this forces a new resource to be created